AstrobioMike/AstrobioMike.github.io/R/basics.md

 ---
 <br>
 # Basic calculations
-As its core, R is just a big calculator.
+At its core, R is just a big calculator.
 So we can do baseline arithmetic operations like the following examples.
 (Don't forget if you're entering these in the "source" pane of RStudio, you need to press `Cmd + Enter` to execute the command.)

 ```R
 4 + 4